TheNivas/LearningScala/19-20_Collections_List/19-20_Notes_Collection_List.md

-# D:19 Collection: List 1
+# Day 19:: Collection: List 1

 * similar to Array {collection of elements}
 * immutable (called tuples in python) (can't change contents inside a list)
 * linked list is used to connect elements. `var num = List(2,4,6,8)`